 If the more desirable London locations prove to be too expensive for your budget, look to the surrounding boroughs instead, such as Elephant & Castle and Southwark and parts of East London which are currently experiencing considerable regeneration.
 Kate Faulkner from Property Checklists comments: “Properties in these areas might not be exactly what people want, where they want, but it’s a start.
 Don’t forget that leveraging can be a good way of upgrading to the ideal house.”
 By investing somewhere cheaper, then selling at a profit, you’ll then be able to reinvest in a more desirable area.

 According to a recent report, nearly half of all London properties costing £1 million or over were purchased by foreign buyers.
-This has caused prices to climb upwards in certain locations but It is important to remember that property values differ significantly depending on which area of London you want to purchase in.
-For example areas such as East London and Bermondsey, covered by our Rotherhithe and Shad Thames offices are considerably cheaper than places like Kensington and Chelsea - but the recent regeneration of these locations makes them a worthwhile consideration for investment.
+This has caused prices to climb upwards in certain locations but it is important to remember that property values differ significantly depending on which area of London you want to purchase in.
+For example, some of the areas that we cover, areas such as East London and Bermondsey, covered by our Rotherhithe estate agency branch and Shad Thames estate agency office are considerably cheaper than places like Kensington and Chelsea - but the recent regeneration of these locations makes them a worthwhile consideration for investment.
 When deciding where to buy, identify which areas are being developed – they are likely to be property hotspots of the future.

 London’s population is rising rapidly.
-The latest housing in London report revealed that the population is predicted to reach 10 million by 2035.
+A recent housing in London report revealed that the population is predicted to reach 10 million by 2035.
 Unsurprisingly this has made prices rise in certain areas.
 The city remains appealing for buyers of all ages particularly property investors.
-At present, 21% of Londoners own their house outright and 26% rent privately – this figure are even higher in Central London.
+Approximately 21% of Londoners own their house outright and 26% rent privately – these figures are even higher in Central London.
 Therefore, if you’re looking for buy-to-let property you will enjoy high demand and a sizeable rental income.
-However, the government’s current focus is on providing more affordable properties for first home buyers and as a result, there are a number of new developments being built across the city.
+However, the government’s current focus is on providing more affordable properties for first home buyers and as a result, there are new developments being built across the city.